 Although pyrethrins (commercially known as Duet) are the least toxic of the insecticides they are not without risk.
 At this time we are dealing with more than nuisance mosquitoes.
 As with all public health issues, we must weigh the risks and benefits to spraying.
 The continuous positive tests revealing not only the presence of West Nile Virus (WNV) but Eastern Equine Encephalitis) raises our decision making about spraying.
 Having a confirmed case of WNV here in Pittsfield is concerning but should not cause hysteria.

 We want to take this opportunity to educate the public on this important issue.
-Here are some
+Here are some important points to take into consideration:

 * Approximately 80 percent of people (about 4 out of 5) who are infected with WNV will not show any symptoms at all.